luckyframework/pulsar/README.md

   puts event.query
 end

-Database::QueryEvent.new(query: "SELECT * FROM users").publish do
+Database::QueryEvent.publish(query: "SELECT * FROM users") do
   # Run a query, run some other code, etc.
 end
 ```